finos/perspective/docs/md/concepts.md

 - [`Table`](#table) Perspective's typed data interface
 - [`View`](#view) a query from a `Table` that calculates and returns data

-and explains the query options that can be used to create a `View`:
+and explains (with live examples) the query options that can be used to create a `View`:

 - [`row_pivots`](#row-pivots) splitting the dataset by unique row values
 - [`column_pivots`](#column-pivots) splitting the dataset by unique column